KEEP WARM IN MASSACHUSETTS

-This fuel assistance program is a critically important federally-funded initiative that help.to protect public health and safety by ensuring that lower income families and individuals have safe access to home heating fuels that will keep them warm in the winter.
+Home Energy Assistance programs play a critically important role to protect public health and safety by ensuring that all families and individuals have safe access to home heating.

 In area codes 617, 508, 781, or 978: 1-800-334-3047